Ruth Yeoh: Career

 Yeoh began working for her family's company, YTL Corporation, in 2005.
 She serves as the executive director of the Singapore branch and leads the corporation's sustainability division.
 She started YTL's Climate Change Week, a flagship educational program designed to raise awareness about climate change and its effects both in Malaysia and globally.
 In 2008 she was appointed as a member of the Board of Rare Conservation.
 She was awarded a Silver Award in CSR Leadership at the Global CSR Summit Awards in 2011.
-In 2012 she was awarded the Regional Singapore Environmental Achievement Award bu the Singapore Environmental Council.
+In 2012 she was awarded the Regional Singapore Environmental Achievement Award by the Singapore Environmental Council.
 In 2014 she was awarded a GreenTech Award as one of Malaysia's Top 30 Green Catalysts.
 In 2013 she served as a committee member for the Singapore Environmental Achievement Awards and was selected as a World Cities Summit Young Leader for the 2014 World Cities Summit.
 In 2015 she co-founded Recyclothes, a sustainable fashion project and charity, with her sister Rebekah Yeoh.
 Since 2015 Yeoh has served on the Board of Trustees for Kew Foundation to support the Royal Botanic Gardens.
 She is also a member of the Board of Advisers for the Malaysian Association in Singapore, a board member for the Gardens by the Bay and a board member of United Women Singapore.
 She serves as a Global Goodwill Ambassador for the Dignity for Children Foundation.
 She is a member of the Business Council for Sustainability and Responsibility Malaysia and an investment member of the Asian Renewable Energy and Environment Fund and the Renewable Energy and Environment Fund.
 She is also a board member at Reef Check Malaysia and a fellow at Asia Society's Asia 21 Young Leaders Initiative.

 She has written for the Wall Street Journal and Financial Times and in 2007 co-edited and wrote a book on climate change called Cut Carbon, Grow Profits: Business Strategies for Managing Climate Change and Sustainability.